jamesandres/ColumnCopy/README.md

 ## License

-You may use, modify and distribute ColumnSelect freely under the MIT license.
+You may use, modify and distribute ColumnCopy freely under the MIT license.
 See the LICENCE file contained in this project for more details.